Types of Water Damage TYPICALLY Covered by Insurance (unless exclusion or other policy limitation applies)

 How FairVantage Helps You

-Navigating a water damage claim can be overwhelming, especially if your insurance company underestimates your loss.
-At FairVantage, we:
+Navigating a water damage claim can be overwhelming, especially when coverage details or damage assessments are unclear.

 Back to Claims Type List